 and purl side

-there will be yarn ends to be dealt with with color changes, some could be knit in with same color during the making of the piece.
-I can imagine that if the 2 rows of all knit stitches are eliminated between entrelac rows, even more could be done with color, but I personally am not “going there”
+there will be yarn ends to be dealt with color changes, some could be knit in with the same color during the making of the piece.
+I can imagine that if the 2 rows of all knit stitches are eliminated between entrelac rows, even more variations could be done with added colors, but I personally am not “going there”